Symptoms of lymphoma

 - your whole body.

-Although itching is common in people with lymphoma, having itchy skin does not necessarily mean you have lymphoma.
-Itching can have many different and far more common causes, including allergies, skin conditions such as eczema, skin infections or menopause.
+Itchy skin doesn’t necessarily mean you have lymphoma.
+It can be a symptom of other, more common causes.
+These include allergies, skin conditions such as eczema, skin infections or menopause.

 Fever